janpastorek/Bachelor-Thesis/README.md

 CHSH v0.4 - is functioning CHSH game where Reinforcement learning agent tries to learn the best possible way(combination of gates) to maximize win_accuracy and therefore CHSH value, this version however uses different state representation from CHSH v0.2

-CHSH v0.5 - is fully functioning CHSH game where Evolutionary algorithm optimizes 4 rotation gates (A0,B0,A1,B1) to learn the best possible way to maximize win_accuracy and therefore CHSH value.
+CHSH v0.5 - is fully functioning CHSH game where Genetic algorithm optimizes input rotation gates to learn the best possible way to maximize win_accuracy and therefore CHSH value.